|

 The museum also has a great café serving up delicious snacks and drinks, so you can refuel after a long day browsing the galleries.

-For those looking for something special, there’s also plenty of exciting adult-friendly events like Lates at the Science Museum, along with live science shows and IMAX movie showings.
+If you’re looking for something unique in London, there’s also plenty of exciting adult-friendly events like Lates at the Science Museum, along with live science shows and IMAX movie showings.

 5. Have a Read at the South Kensington Bookshop

-South Kensington Books is a haven for bibliophiles that cannot be missed when visiting Kensington.
+South Kensington Books is a haven for bibliophiles and cannot missed when visiting Kensington.

 6. See Royalty at Kensington Palace